'If I have to die out here, I'll f*cking die!' - Marcelo reveals anxiety of playing in the Champions League final | Goal.com

 “Well, when you have a chance to make history, you feel that weight.
 But for some reason, I was really feeling it.
 I had never had such intense anxiety before, so I didn’t know what was happening.
 I thought about calling for the doctor, but I was worried that he wouldn’t let me play.

-“And I had to play, 100%.
+“And I had to play, 100 per cent.
 I had to prove something to myself.

 “It felt like I had something stuck in my chest.
 This huge pressure.
 I am not talking about nerves.
 Nerves are normal in football.
 This was something different.
 I am telling you, brother, it felt like I was suffocating.